 Eat in Peace Group

 Eat in Peace is a six-session group that draws from DBT (Dialectical Behavior Therapy), ACT (Acceptance and Commitment Therapy), IE (Intuitive Eating), and HAES (Health at Every Size)Ⓡ.
-It encourages participants to explore their values and their relationship with food and dieting; to learn about hunger, fullness, and satiety; to cope with their feelings without using food; to understand the real relationship between health and weight; to pursue joyful physical activity; and to consider, but stop stressing about, nutritional information and health; and to come home to their bodies and themselves.
+It encourages participants to explore their values and their relationship with food and dieting; to learn about hunger, fullness, and satiety; to cope with their feelings without using food; to understand the real relationship between health and weight; to pursue joyful physical activity; to consider, but stop stressing about, nutritional information and health; and to come home to their bodies and themselves.

 *Eat in Peace is not intended as a weight-loss workshop.
 In fact, those who are actively seeking weight loss are likely not appropriate participants for this group.

 **Eat in Peace is available to residents of NY, FL, and CA.

 Dr. Stacey Rosenfeld is a clinical psychologist, certified eating disorders specialist, and certified group psychotherapist.
 She has worked at some of the finest institutions in the country helping people address eating and weight concerns.
 Dr. Rosenfeld has intensive training in DBT (Dialectical Behavior Therapy), a type of therapy designed to help people cope with emotions more effectively.
 She believes that all bodies deserve nourishment, peace, and respect and that individuals can cultivate a healthy relationship with food.